Learning The Likelihood Test With One-Class Classifiers for Physical Layer Authentication: Introduction

 \section{Introduction}

 Authentication mechanisms allow a verifier, namely Bob, to check whether a received message comes from a legitimate user, Alice, or an intruder, Trudy, impersonating Alice.
-In \ac{pla} schemes, the verifier extracts some \acp{cf} (i.e., the channel impulse response or the signal attenuation) from the received signal at the physical layer and checks if they are consistent with the same \acp{cf} observed in previously received authentic messages.
-This solution is a valid alternative to cryptography-based authentication.
-The latter indeed provides authentication but is often computationally demanding and may add overhead on the transmission, therefore it is not suitable for applications with limitations on the devices' energy consumption or where the channel rate between the legitimate users is already low.
+In \ac{pla} schemes, the verifier extracts some \acp{cf} (i.e., the channel impulse response or the signal attenuation) from the received signal at the physical layer and checks if they are consistent with the same \acp{cf} observed in previously received authentic messages \cite{Xie2021Survey}.
+This solution is a valid alternative to cryptography-based authentication, which is often computationally demanding and may add overhead on the transmission, thus not suitable for energy-constrained devices or low-rate channels.